peterthorpe5/public_scripts/Lateral_gene_transfer_prediction_tool/README.rst

 Note: this script currently only ranges from -200 to +200.
 Not the range specified in their publication.
 Maybe an alterantive LOG is used.

+TO DO:

+This script does not yet bin the blast hits to kingdom.
+Im not entirely sure why this is done.